awoo-co/hotelcat/README.md

 - A confirmation message will be displayed upon successful check-in.

 ## note
-this is only a game not a actual hotel site
+* this is only a game not a actual hotel site
+*also a help of github copilot made this game because of issues